A detail of Denis' layered glasswork

 Texture gradient exercise from the workshop.
 Detail below.

-TO GO ABOUT BOOKING A WORKSHOP
+HOW TO BOOK A WORKSHOP